 Grade-Point Average (GPA) – The GPA is on a 4-point scale and is computed by dividing the total grade points earned by the number of units attempted.
 For example, if the number of grade points earned is 28 and the number of units attempted is 14, then the GPA would be 2.0.

 High-Unit Majors – High-unit majors are those areas of study that place more emphasis on preparatory courses within the major rather than the completion of general education courses.
 Usually these are majors in the physical and life sciences and engineering.
-Examples of these majors include: biology, chemistry, physics, geology, mechanical engineering, civil engineering, computer science, mathematics, and many others.
+Examples of these majors include: biology, chemistry, physics, geology, mechanical engineering, civil engineering, computer science, mathematics, music, and many others.

 Students who choose a high-unit major should place their primary focus on completion of courses in mathematics and the appropriate science courses.
 General education courses based on the Intersegmental General Education Transfer Curriculum (IGETC) should be completed as they can be fitted into one’s schedule.
 It is not necessary to complete all GE courses prior to transfer, but upon transfer it will be required that a student complete the general education requirements of the particular school where they have been accepted.